-This measure of Company performance shows the movement in the value of the Company's pre-tax Net Tangible Assets (NTA) over the period, adjusted for dividends paid.
-It includes deductions for management fees, Company administration costs and tax on earnings (including tax on realised gains and other earnings but excluding any provision for tax on unrealised gains, capitalised share issue costs and income tax losses), and excludes the value of franking credits.
+This measure of Company performance shows the movement in the value of the Company's pre-tax Net Tangible Assets (NTA) over the year, adjusted for dividends paid.
+NTA performance includes deductions for management fees, but differs from investment portfolio performance as it also includes the impact of Company administration costs and tax on earnings (including tax on realised gains and other earnings but excluding any provision for tax on unrealised gains, capitalised share issue costs and income tax losses), and excludes the value of the Company's franking credits.

-The Company's NTA Performance for the year ended 30 June 2021 was +23.8%.
-Since inception the NTA performance is +7.0% p.a.
+The Company's NTA Performance for the year ended 30 June 2022 was -7.8%.
+Since inception the NTA performance is +4.0% p.a.